RaanaBrm/Front-Movie/README.md

 -in termenal write: npm install
 -for the running the project write : npm run dev

+- for login you have to used : Email: "raana.barimani@hyperisland.se" and Password: "123"

 - change the css and use Tailwind

 Currently, two official plugins are available: